Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-beta/readme.md

 await gapi.client.compute.crossSiteNetworks.patch({ crossSiteNetwork: "crossSiteNetwork", project: "project",  });

 /*
+Deletes the specified DhcpOptionsConfig in the given location */ await gapi.client.compute.dhcpOptionsConfigs.delete({ dhcpOptionsConfig: "dhcpOptionsConfig", project: "project", region: "region",  });

+/*
+Returns the specified DhcpOptionsConfig resource in the given location.
+*/
+await gapi.client.compute.dhcpOptionsConfigs.get({ dhcpOptionsConfig: "dhcpOptionsConfig", project: "project", region: "region",  });

+/*
+Creates a DhcpOptionsConfig in the specified project in the given location using the parameters that are included in the request.
+*/
+await gapi.client.compute.dhcpOptionsConfigs.insert({ project: "project", region: "region",  });

+/*
+Lists the DhcpOptionsConfigs for a project in the given location.
+*/
+await gapi.client.compute.dhcpOptionsConfigs.list({ project: "project", region: "region",  });

+/*
+Patches the specified DhcpOptionsConfig resource with the data included in the request.
+This method supports PATCH semantics and usesJSON merge patch format and processing rules.
+*/
+await gapi.client.compute.dhcpOptionsConfigs.patch({ dhcpOptionsConfig: "dhcpOptionsConfig", project: "project", region: "region",  });

+/*
+Returns permissions that a caller has on the specified resource.
+*/
+await gapi.client.compute.dhcpOptionsConfigs.testIamPermissions({ project: "project", region: "region", resource: "resource",  });

+/*
 Adds existing resource policies to a disk.
 You can only add one policy which will be applied to this disk for scheduling snapshot creation.